MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-spaces/troubleshooting-storage-spaces.md

 There are two ways to check:

 1. Using the cluster log.
 Open the cluster log in text editor of choice and search for "[=== SBL Disks ===]."
-This will be a list of the disk on the node the log was generated on.
+This is a list of the disk on the node the log was generated on.

      Cache Enabled Disks Example: Note here that the state is CacheDiskStateInitializedAndBound and there's a GUID present here.